 - Tooele

-You will have 150 minutes to answer 132 multiple-choice questions.
-The exam is divided into three different categories, which you can study using the preparation materials:
+You’ll have 150 minutes to answer 132 multiple-choice questions.
+The exam is divided into three categories:

 Optional CCC-SLP Certification

-To apply for the CCC-SLP, first fill out the Application for the CCC-SLP.
-You must send your test scores from Praxis, an SLP Clinical Fellowship Report and Rating Form,and an official transcript from your graduate program.
+You’ll apply for the CCC-SLP directly through ASHA.
+You must provide your passing Praxis exam score, a completed SLP Clinical Fellowship Report and Rating Form, and an official transcript from your graduate program.

 - Private practices

-Holding one of ASHA’s Clinical Specialty Certifications displays your specific skillset in to your clients, colleagues, and employer, and is worth considering if you will be working in a specialized clinic or intend to establish a specialized practice independently.
-ASHA offers three different specialty certifications that complement the CCC-SLP:
+Holding one of ASHA’s Clinical Specialty Certifications displays your specific skillset to clients, colleagues, and employers.
+These certifications are worth considering if you’ll be working in a specialized clinic or intend to establish a specialized practice.
+ASHA offers three specialty certifications that complement the CCC-SLP:

 - Swallowing and swallowing disorders